The Ultimate Windows Shutdown Application

 I have never seen that many shutdown options in my life.
 That was my first thought when I saw a screenshot of Dshutdown, a software created by the Italian programmer Dimio.
-It offers normal shutdown options like shutting down at a specific time or when a program is closed, and basically all the standard shutdown options that you get when you want to shut down the system or use third party applications that let you change a system's power state.
+It offers normal shutdown options like shutting the PC down at a specific time or when a program is closed, and basically all the standard shutdown options that you get when you want to shut down the system or use third party applications that let you change a system's power state.

 What about shutting down a computer when a pixel changes its color, if the user is inactive for a certain amount of time, shutting down when a shutdown request has been intercepted, if a upload, download speed is reached or a process is using more or less than a specified amount of CPU usage.

-You might have asked yourself why a shutdown program would intercept a shutdown request.
+You may ask yourself why a shutdown program would intercept a shutdown request.
 It's pretty easy to explain, DShutdown allows to configure customized shutdowns.
-It is for instance possible to execute a program, backup or temp file clearer for instance, before shutting down.
-Users can define the type of shutdown, do you want to go into hibernation, power off, log off for instance or write a log file.
+It is for instance possible to execute a program, backup or run a temp file clearer for instance, before shutting down.
+Users can define the type of shutdown as well:Â do you want to go into hibernation, power off, log off for instance or write a log file.

 It is furthermore possible to remotely shutdown computers, this means that you can shutdown more than one computer if one of them receives a shutdown command.
 Awesome software, 200 Kilobyte, no installation needed.